Elaine Brown: Involvement with the Black Panther Party

-In 1968, Brown joined the Black Panther Party as a rank-and-file member, studying revolutionary literature, selling Black Panther Party newspapers, and cleaning guns, among other tasks.
+In 1968, Brown joined the Black Panther Party as a rank-and-file member, studying revolutionary literature, and selling Black Panther Party newspapers.
 She soon helped the party set up its first Free Breakfast for Children program in Los Angeles, as well as the Party's initial Free Busing to Prisons Program and Free Legal Aid Program.

 In 1968, Brown was commissioned by David Hilliard, the Party chief of staff, to record her songs, a request resulting in the album Seize the Time.
 She eventually assumed the role of editor of the Black Panther publication in the Southern California Branch of the Party.

+Brown was part of a U.S. People's Anti-Imperialist Delegation which visited China in 1970, along with fellow prominent party member Eldridge Cleaver.

-In 1971, Brown became a member of the Party's Central Committee as Minister of Information, replacing the expelled Eldridge Cleaver.
+In 1971, Brown became a member of the Party's Central Committee as Minister of Information, replacing the expelled Cleaver.
 In 1973, Brown was commissioned to record more songs by Black Panther Party founder and Minister of Defense Huey P. Newton.
 These songs resulted in the album Until We're Free.

 As part of a directive by Newton, Brown unsuccessfully ran for the Oakland city council in 1973, getting 30 percent of the vote.
 She ran again in 1975, losing again with 44 percent of the vote.
 When Newton fled to Cuba in 1974 to avoid criminal charges, he appointed Brown to lead the Black Panther Party.
 Brown was the only woman to do so.
 She chaired the Black Panther Party from 1974 until 1977.
 She dealt with regular sexism because the men were angered by the thought of taking orders from a woman.

 During Brown's leadership of the Black Panther Party, she focused on electoral politics and community service.
-In 1977, she managed Lionel Wilson’s victorious campaign to become Oakland’s first black mayor.
+In 1977, she managed Lionel Wilson’s victorious campaign to become Oakland's first black mayor.
 Also, Brown founded the Panther's Liberation School, which was recognized by the state of California as a model school.

-Brown stepped down from chairing the Black Panther Party less than a year after Newton’s return from Cuba in 1977, when Newton refused to condemn the beating of Regina Davis, an administrator of the Panther Liberation School.
+Brown stepped down from chairing the Black Panther Party less than a year after Newton's return from Cuba in 1977, when Newton refused to condemn the beating of Regina Davis, an administrator of the Panther Liberation School.
 Other male members of the party beat Davis and broke her jaw because she reprimanded a coworker when he did not do an assignment.
 Newton opted for solidarity with the men.
 This incident was the point at which Brown could no longer tolerate the sexism and patriarchy of the Black Panther Party.
 For many, Brown's leaving was seen as a turning point for the Party.
-She left Oakland with her daughter, Ericka, and moved to Los Angeles.
+She left Oakland with her daughter, Ericka, and moved to Los Angeles – fearing for her personal safety.

-Brown recorded two albums, Seize the Time (Vault, 1969) and Until We're Free (Motown Records, 1973).
-Seize the Time includes "The Meeting," the anthem of the Black Panther Party.
+Brown recorded two albums: Seize the Time (Vault, 1969) and Until We're Free (Motown Records, 1973).
+Seize the Time includes "The Meeting", the anthem of the Black Panther Party.